 It is normal to return to work 4-6 weeks after surgery.
 If your job involves heavy lifting or strenuous activity, you should wait 6 weeks to return.
 You should check with your employer, prior to surgery, as to their requirement for surgery leave, recovery leave and return to work paperwork.
 If you need a return-to-work letter, form or disability paperwork completed, please bring them to your follow-up appointment.
-Some paperwork requires completion prior to surgery leave.
-Please fax to our office at 541 683 1422.
+Some paperwork requires completion prior to surgery leave, please fax to our office at 541 683 1422.
+Please allow 10 business day for completion of any paperwork that you submit outside of an appointment.